 You don't have to spend all of your vacation relaxing.
 Make sure to get out and explore all of the wonderful activities the British Virgin Islands has for its visitors.
 Whether you plan on exploring the nature, soak up the sun, or learn about the islands' history, there is plenty to do.

-Copper Mine National Park is one of the natural attractions you might enjoy visiting.
-Copper Mine National Park was originally used by the Spanish in the 16th century, though evidence exists that suggest the indigenous people of Virgin Gorda may have built mines even earlier.
+Copper Mine National Park is one of the natural attractions that's a popular stop for vacationers. <p>Copper Mine National Park was originally used by the Spanish in the 16th century, though evidence exists that suggest the indigenous people of Virgin Gorda may have built mines even earlier.
 Mining was done at this spot on and off until 1867, and the ruins that exist today were built in 1838.
 The mines were rarely profitable and left to the elements, which has taken its toll on the structures here.
-Tourists enjoy touring these haunting ruins as well as the view of the ocean that is truly something to behold.
+Tourists enjoy touring these haunting ruins as well as the view of the ocean that is truly something to behold.</p>

-Another site worth considering is Little Fort National Park is another local site you should consider visiting.
-Justin behind an old post office in Fort Point are the ruins of a small fort that is not easily accessed by those who don't know the area.
+Another site worth considering is Little Fort National Park. <p>Justin behind an old post office in Fort Point are the ruins of a small fort that is not easily accessed by those who don't know the area.
 Established as a national park in 1978, it was done in order to protect local wildlife.</p>

-Travelers don't generally come to the BVI to gamble, although there is one to check out nearby, Rock Bar Gaming.
-Every night is a good night at the Rock Gaming Bar.
-Grab a drink and test your luck as you how fun in the intense atmosphere and listening to the current music hits.
+People do not generally stay in the BVI to find gambling, although there is one option nearby, Rock Bar Gaming. <p>Every night is a good night at the Rock Gaming Bar.
+Grab a drink and test your luck as you how fun in the intense atmosphere and listening to the current music hits.</p>

 Help us improve!
 We welcome your corrections and suggestions.